Open Saturated Sets Without Holonomy

 \subsection{The independence of the cones from various choices}

+In this subsection, we restrict to the case that $\dim M=3$, imposing the usual restrictions on the topology of the leaves of $\FF$, namely that the compact leaves have strictly negative Euler characteristic and no leaf is contractible nor has the homotopy type of the circle.
+We assume that $\wh\FF$ is of relative depth~$1$ on $\wh W$ and consider $\LL_{f}$ and $\XX_{f}$, corresponding to the monodromy homeomorphism $f$ on a leaf $L$ of $\FF|W$.
+We will not need $f$ nor the foliations to be smooth.

-Let us first note that long, almost closed orbits and homology directions, as classes in the singular homology $H_{1}(\wh{W})$, are clearly well defined even when $\LL_{g}$ and $\XX_{g}$ are only $\CO$ (which may well be the case when $g$ is only a homeomorphism).
-While most of the theory of asymptotic classes fails when these objects are not at least integral to a $\CO$ line field, we can still define the cone $\C'_{g}$ as the closure in $H_{1}(\wh{W})$ of the set of nonnegative linear combinations of homology directions.
-This is a closed, convex cone which, when $g$ is regular, coincides with the cone already defined (Lemma~\ref{span}).
-We are going to show that, if $\dim M=3$, this cone depends only on $g$, not on the choice of $\LL_{g}$.
-In this subsection we require no regularity.
+Let us first note that long, almost closed orbits and homology directions, as classes in the singular homology $H_{1}(\wh{W})$, are clearly well defined even when $\LL_{f}$ and $\XX_{f}$ are only $\CO$.
+While most of the theory of asymptotic classes fails when these objects are not at least integral to a $\CO$ line field, we can still define the cone $\C'_{f}$ as the closure in $H_{1}(\wh{W})$ of the set of nonnegative linear combinations of homology directions.
+This is a closed, convex cone which, when $\XX_{f}$ is of class $\COO$, coincides with the cone already defined (Lemma~\ref{span}).
+We are going to show that this cone depends only on $f$, not on the choice of $\LL_{f}$.